yasirpfaisal/snoonu-thermal-bag-checker/README.md

 I chose a modern, "AI-driven" approach that aligns with the "experimental, AI-powered projects"  goal of the internship.
 My solution is a **Gradio web app** that uses the **GPT-4o multimodal model** to perform "few-shot" visual analysis.

 **Why this stack?**
-* [cite_start]**Gradio:** Rapidly builds a clean, professional "small app"  UI for image uploads, perfectly matching the task requirement. [cite_start]My experience with Gradio  allowed for fast development.
+* **Gradio:** Rapidly builds a clean, professional "small app"  UI for image uploads, perfectly matching the task requirement.
+My experience with Gradio  allowed for fast development.
 * **GPT-4o (Vision API):** Leverages a powerful SOTA model to understand nuanced, human-like concepts like "cleanliness," "integrity," and "functionality" from an image with zero training data.
 * **Hugging Face Spaces:** The industry-standard platform for hosting and sharing AI/ML demos, demonstrating familiarity with the modern AI ecosystem.

 This solution proves I can "prototype and test AI-driven solutions to real operational challenges" quickly and effectively.

 ---